IMF Regional Office for Asia and the Pacific (OAP)

 Download: Course listing

 Candidates must hold a Bachelor’s degree from a recognized/accredited university and must satisfy the English language requirements with a minimum TOEFL score of 550 (iBT 79) or IELTS 6.0.
-A strong undergraduate background and/or evidence of experiences with public policy issues in economic management are also required.
+A strong undergraduate background and work experience in public policy related fields are also required.

 GRIPS offers all necessary facilities for students.
 The GRIPS library maintains an excellent collection of books, journals, databases, and reference materials.
 Wireless internet access is available on campus.
 On-campus facilities also include a fitness center, auditorium, conference rooms, individual study rooms, and a health clinic staffed with an English speaking nurse and doctor.

-GRIPS helps arranging accommodation for students either at GRIPS International House which is located in Nakano ward in western Tokyo or a privately-owned dormitory.
+GRIPS helps arranging accommodation for students at GRIPS International House, located in Nakano ward in western Tokyo, or at a public/private apartment.

 For messages from GRIPS alumni, please see Message from GRIPS Alumni.